 2. What Does IPO Mean On ASX?

-A private firm with private stockholders lists itself on the Australian Stock Exchange as an Initial Public Offering for the first time and becomes a public company with public shareholders.
+A private firm lists itself on the Australian Stock Exchange as an Initial Public Offering (IPO) for the first time and becomes a public company with public shareholders.

 It enables the company to use public investors' money to increase its equity capital to meet its financial goals.

-Here the company decides how many stocks it wants to offer, and a nominated person as a corporate adviser or investment banker suggests the initial stock price based on its projected demand.
+The company determines the number of stocks it wishes to offer, and a designated corporate adviser or investment banker proposes the initial stock price based on projected market demand.

 When a company grows beyond a specific size, investors find it challenging to continue running the operations within its capacity.
 The companies need a continuous flow of capital, which many private companies need help to afford.